Ongoing & Upcoming Events in Tokyo

 The Best Spots for Autumn Colors in Tokyo

-The Japanese garden built by samurais is very famous for its huge maple tree turned red.
-There are many beautiful spots to see inside Rikugien Garden.
+Rikugien Garden, which was built by samurais, is very famous for its huge maple tree turned red.
+There are many beautiful spots to see inside the garden.
 You can have a cup of matcha in the traditional style at the tea houses, too.

 More Photos & Practical Guides: Photos & Reports of Autumn Colors of Leaves in Rikugien Gardens